usnistgov/UUID/design_and_measurement_collaboration/readme.md

 This directory contains data used during the design and measurement collaboration example.
-Each directory contains files exported from native CAD (CATIA V5, Creo, and NX) to .stp with assigned UUIDs for each of four  design iterations described below.
+Each directory contains files exported from native CAD (CATIA V5, Creo, and NX) to .stp (ISO 10303-21, Clear text encoding of the exchange structure) based on the long-form EXPRESS schema.
+The features within the .stp files were assigned UUIDs for each of four design iterations.

 Default organization:
 Each source file will have its own subdirectory (by the basename of the file).